 There will be situations where you may want to or need to do a “double closing” but the idea is to avoid those situations.

 The objective is to flip the house as quickly as possible to a seasoned buyer who can pay in cash and close quickly without having to qualify for a loan.
-So how do you find investors with the funds to buy these homes?
+So how do you find private money investors with the funds to buy these homes?

 It’s not hard.
 In this market, there are many investors looking for great wholesale real estate deals.
 Building a network of investors is something that happens as you network locally, or by talking with those who respond to your For Sale ads.

 What happens if you can’t find a buyer?
 If you’re unable to sell the property prior to the expected closing date (usually 30 days or less), the contract is terminated, and you can simply walk away as long as you have included some kind of contingency in your agreement.
 (More in this in future articles in this series).